Students and Organizations

 - Determine if you would like an adviser to attend with you and submit a request to them in advance.

 - During the conference, the case manager will be interested in your perspective on what occurred and what effect the incident had on you.
 While you are not required to participate actively in the meeting, know that charges and sanctions can be assigned without your participation based on the information already available to the case manager.

-You may bring any person you would like with you to your conference.
+You may bring any person you would like with you to your conduct conversation.
 Most students attend alone, though some students prefer to bring an adviser or other support person.
 Trained advisers are available to accompany students through the conduct process, as are attorneys at the student's request.
 However, students are expected to speak for themselves and may not have an intermediary speak on their behalf, including attorneys.
 Attorneys are not permitted to disrupt proceedings in any way and can be asked to leave at the discretion of the case manager.
 Delays in the conduct process will not normally be allowed due to scheduling conflicts with advisers.